tweakoz/ork.build/README.md

 ## DESCRIPTION

-**ork.build** is a posix (Linux,OSX) *container based* build environment which provides shared functionality for common build automation tasks. **ork.build** also has a set of dependency providers for useful libraries.
+**ork.build** is a posix (Linux,OSX) *container based* build environment which provides shared functionality for common cross-language build automation tasks. **ork.build** also has a set of dependency providers for useful libraries, docker containers, and "subspaces".
 Unlike homebrew and apt the dependency provider interface is consistent regardless if you are on OSX or Linux - in general the entire interface is consistent on both OSX and Linux. ork.build is implemented primarily in python3.
-If you need to compose a set of build products with a unified set of versions and configuration data, then ork.build might be for you.
+If you need to compose a set of build products (implemented in many languages) with a known working set of versions and configuration data, then ork.build might be for you.
 It is also important to realize that ork.build is not a replacement for docker style containers. ork.build is specifically a build container environment, as opposed to a machine or microservice container environment.
 For example, one might use ork.build to prep content for use in a docker container.

 ---------------------------------------------------------------